naeglinghaff/CV/README.md

 # Kate Haffenden

-## A former copywriter and marketing manager (wannabe dev) ##
+## A former copywriter and marketing manager ##

-*Translation: a detail-orientated, fast-learning creative with a stubborn streak that doesn't know when to quit.*
+*Translation: a detail-orientated, fast-learning creative with a stubborn streak who doesn't know when to quit.*

 In the last year, I've organised South African conferences from a beach in Rio, surpassed revenue targets from a surf camp in Costa Rica and written top performing adverts from cafés in Colombia.
 Juggling timezones, deadlines and projects as I went.